metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

 Reads a single bit from a file-handle `$fh` (MSB order).

-The function stores the extra bits inside the `$buffer`, reading one character at a time from the filehandle.
+The function stores the extra bits inside the `$buffer`, reading one character at a time from the file-handle.

 ## read\_bit\_lsb